-The brush-tailed porcupine has many native predators, such as leopards, large raptors and snakes.
-However, humans are their most prominent and constant predators.
+The brush-tailed porcupine has many native predators: leopards, large raptors and snakes; however, humans are their most prominent and constant predators.
 This nocturnal species inhabits the forests of Burma, Thailand, Indochina and most of Malaysia.
 The brush-tailed porcupine's diet consists of leaves, bark, roots and occasionally insects and carrion.

 - Skull Height 4.8cm (1.9in)